Out of the Darkness

 Austin, Texas

 At the age of 44, after years of chronic migraines, poor balance, and difficulty with fine motor tasks, I was diagnosed with advanced cervical spinal stenosis.
-In layman’s terms, my accident had damaged all the disks in my neck, and half the disk at vertebra C5/C6 was gone.
+That accident had damaged all the disks in my neck, and half the disk at vertebra C5/C6 was gone.
 A calcium deposit had built up over the years, narrowing the spinal canal.
 I needed surgery.

-Out of Darkness My diagnosis came in February, but surgery would not be scheduled until August.
+My diagnosis came in February, but surgery would not be scheduled until August.
 I was grateful that I had a good surgeon; he had operated on a friend who spoke highly of his skill.
 I was going to one of the best hospitals in the area.
 I had full insurance coverage.
 I had been approved for FMLA.
 I had a loving, supportive partner.
-I tried to focus on these things as the date approached—they kept me from worrying about how the calcium deposit was going to be removed without causing permanent damage.
+I tried to focus on these things as the date approached; they kept me from worrying about how the calcium deposit was going to be removed without causing permanent damage.

 Now I know it is all right to let others help until I can help myself again.